 - Insulate Your Pipes

 Service Your Boiler

 Having an annual boiler service is important to make sure your boiler is working as expected.
-Servicing your boiler before Winter will help to avoid boiler breakdowns in the colder months and keep it operating safely and efficiently.
+Servicing your boiler before Right Now will help to avoid boiler breakdowns in the colder months and keep it operating safely and efficiently.
 During a boiler service, your Gas Safe registered heating engineer will check the components of your boiler for any wear and tear.
 They will also look for deterioration of your heating system before it starts to damage the boiler and system.